variantstudios/compasshighschool.org/_team_positions/founding-board-of-directors.md

 ---
-title: 'Founding Board of Directors'
+title: Board of Directors
-order: 1
+order: 2
 ---